RosettaCommons/documentation/application_documentation/membrane_proteins/RosettaMP-Movers-Flip.md

 - Rebecca Alford (rfalford12@gmail.com)
 - Corresponding PI: Jeffrey J. Gray (jgray@jhu.edu)

-Last Updated: 1/25/18
+Last Updated: 2/8/18

 ## Description

-This Mover is used in the global membrane protein docking protocol (the MPFindInterfaceMover).
-The first partner is fixed in the membrane and this Mover spins the second (movable) partner around the first partner in the membrane.
-The Mover samples a random position within a 100 A square and then docks the partners together using the DockingSlideIntoContactMover from the general docking protocol.
-[The DockingSlideIntoContactMover was adjusted such that the stepsize depends on the distance between the partners and not in 1A steps - this is considerably faster than the latter.]
+This Mover flips a pose or part of the pose in the membrane and is tested only for a fixed membrane and a movable protein.
+Possible arguments are the jump number along which jump to flip the downstream partner, the flip axis, and the rotation angle.
+For the default constructor these values are the membrane jump, 180 degree angle, and the x-axis as rotation axis.
+There is also the option to set a random flip angle in the membrane or set the range of the maximum angle deviation from the membrane normal.

 ## Code and Demo